Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

-In order to sweep the sequence of overlap and release events, we store again the events sequence as points on a circle $[0,2\pi)$, over which we represent the wedges $W_{{i+1},{i+k}}$ in a similar way as we did in the innermost circle in Figure~\ref{fig:dominance_table_sweep}, right (where we stored the vertex events instead).
-Proceeding as in Subsection~\ref{subsection:maintain}, but considering that now we have at most $O(kn)$ total overlap and release events, we get the following result, which generalizes Theorem~\ref{thm:maintain:maintain}.
+In order to sweep the sequence of overlap and release events, we again store the event sequence as points on a circle, on which we represent the wedges $W_{{i+1},{i+k}}$ in way similar to the way we did in the innermost circle in Figure~\ref{fig:dominance_table_sweep}, right (where we stored the vertex events instead).
+Proceeding as in Subsection~\ref{subsection:maintain}, but now considering that we have at most $O(kn)$ total overlap and release events, we have the following result, which generalizes Theorem~\ref{thm:maintain:maintain}.

-\begin{theorem} Using the sequence of overlap and release events for $\oht$, the set $\St$ can be maintained while $\theta$ increases in $[0,2\pi)$ using $O(kn)$ time and $O(kn)$ space. \end{theorem}
+\begin{theorem} Using the sequence of overlap and release events for $\oht$ as $\theta$ increases in $[0,2\pi)$, the set $\St$ can be maintained using $O(kn)$ time and $O(kn)$ space. \end{theorem}